 The cost of buying your hearing aid from a private audiologist can vary depending on which make and model of hearing aid you choose.
 In essence, hearing aid prices can be divided into three bands, which reflect the levels of performance and technology of those hearing aids.

-Hearing aids can be viewed as either; entry-level which has the cheapest hearing aid prices, mid-level or premium which has the highest hearing aid costs attached.
+Hearing aids can be viewed as either; entry-level which has the cheapest hearing aid prices, and mid-level, or premium which has the highest hearing aid cost.
 Your specific needs will determine which level of hearing aid you require and then the specific cost of that aid.